hypertrace/specification/agent/data-capture.md

 # Agent data capture

-Hypertrace agents MUST capture the following data:
+Hypertrace agents MUST be capable of capturing the following data entities.
+The data capture is configurable via [agent config](https://github.com/hypertrace/agent-config).

-## HTTP Request and response headers
+## HTTP request and response headers

 The header names and values are added to the span attributes in the original format.